Styyx1/ADT/README.md

 - MCM Helper SDK
 - Dylbills Papyrus Functions

+### Toggle UI hotkey?
+Num-

 ## Removing the Modlist
-Simply delete the folder the modlist is in, and you have uninstalled it.
+Simply delete the folder the modlist is in and you have uninstalled it.

 ## Credits and Thanks